dimasthoriq/DL-portfolio-optimization/README.md

 # Deep Learning for Portfolio Optimization PyTorch Implementation
-A replication of the paper "Deep Learning for Portfolio Optimization" using PyTorch for academic project requirements
+A replication of the paper "Deep Learning for Portfolio Optimization" using PyTorch

 # Experiment
 Setups: